-The Starr Foundation renewal gift for research awards through this RFA mechanism is \$8M per year for 5 years.
 Starr Cancer Consortium (SCC) awards are intended as seed grants to provide data for proposals to other entities.
 SCC funds should be considered as starter money for ambitious, novel projects, such that after 1 or 2 years of work they will be poised to get funding from other sources.

-The total funding for this RFA will be determined by the scientific quality of the proposals, and their fit with the RFA key criteria.
+Up to \$6.6M are available for this RFA.
 A 20% indirect cost allocation will be allowed from the allocated funds.

 Applicants may request a project period of 1 or 2 years.
-Competing project renewals for one additional year of funding will be considered, but it is expected that the majority of Starr Cancer Consortium funding will be directed towards supporting new projects.
+Competing project renewals for one additional year of funding for awards made in previous competitions will be considered, but it is expected that the majority of Starr Cancer Consortium funding will be directed towards supporting new projects.
 Only exceptional competing project renewals will be funded.